|

 Fluid Inclusion Work

--> The goal is to have fluid inclusion work done on all the mineral phases from each deposit,.
+There are clearly multipl quartz phases in the Herkimer districtr.
+Fluid inclusion work on all of them across all the deoposits remains to be done.
 Although an ambitious goal, it is one that does not require pristine samples.
 Just donations from the public of "junk" specimens.
 A special part of this study will be the analysis of "golden enydros", or oil within fluid inclusions (John Parnell).
 Donations of "enhydros", in particular "golden enhydros", are needed from all deposits.

 Looking at the "Black Material"